10 Best Free iPhone Games That Are Actually Free

-These are the best free iPhone games that are truly free and don’t have in-app purchases.
+These are the best free iPhone games that are truly free and worth playing in 2020.
+That means fun iPhone games without ads OR in-app purchases.
 Trying to find free iPhone games is like trying to find a needle in a haystack.
-They either cost a buck or have a bunch of ads.
-If you’re looking for games that don’t cost a cent, here are a few worth trying.
+That’s why you’ll want to try one from our list below.

-While the best iPhone games usually cost a few dollars, there’s a big market for games without in-app purchases.
-Otherwise, you’ll play something like Clash of Clans or Fortnite that says it’s free, but it’s not really “free” at all.
+While the best iPhone games usually cost a few dollars, a lot of people don’t want to spend money at all or see ads.
+Even games like Clash of Clans or Fortnite that says they’re free, but it’s not really “free” at all.

 If you’ve played Fortnite Mobile, Clash Royale, or most racing games, you know that it’s almost impossible not to spend money.
-Some players buy additional skins, while popular racing games make you run out of gas.
-Then, you have to wait for more gas (energy) or spend real money.
-The entire design of these games is around in-app purchases and making you think you need to buy something.
+Some players buy additional skins, weapon packs, and popular racing games make you buy gas when you run out, which happens way too fast.
+You have to stop playing and wait for more gas (energy) or spend real money.
+These kinds of games are designed around in-app purchases and making you think you need to buy something.
 And eventually, you will.

 How Are These Free iPhone Games?